General Liability for Truckers (2026): Coverage & Cost

 Frequently Asked Questions

 General liability covers non-driving business claims, while auto liability covers injuries and property damage caused by operating the truck on the road.
 A simple rule is: wreck = auto liability; dock/premises incident = often GL; freight damage = cargo.
-Auto liability is the coverage tied to FMCSA-style financial responsibility expectations (and often broker minimums like $1,000,000), while GL is usually demanded by facilities for premises/operations exposure and COI compliance.
-If you want a deeper breakdown, see primary auto liability insurance.

 Conclusion: Protect Your Authority, Protect Your Cash Flow